etherex/docs/paper.md

 Conclusion
 ==========

 Blockchain technology elegantly solves many fundamental problems by empowering both the exchange and its users to easily access the same data.
 Traders can feel free to enter a market where the open-source nature of contracts provides the inherent peace of mind that can only be provided by the elimination of both counter-party risk and corrupt-exchange risk.
-The era of being Goxxed is truly behind us.

 As described above, the development of a decentralized exchange introduces a variety of challenges.
 Meeting these challenges will require a careful allocation of resources as EtherEx strives to create a favorable user experience through a truly decentralized service.
 The EtherEx team is confident in its ability to solve these problems well before the launch of the Ethereum protocol.